lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 **2. View layout options.**
 At upper left, click on the menu icon (a "hamburger" icon = three horizontal lines) to open the sidebar menu.
-Under "Results Layout", click on the icon of the default layout (A in Figure 2) to see all layout options.
+Under "Results Layout", click on the icon of the default layout ("up-down" arrows in Figure 2) to see all layout options.

 .. figure:: images/portal-104-1-2.png
     :name: images/portal-104-1-2